Chelapur: Location

 The post office serving the village lies in the nearby village of Nangli Pathwari and the designated police station is in Noorpur, the nearest town, which is around 11 km distant.

 Education

 Chelapur village has higher literacy rate compared to Uttar Pradesh.
 In 2011, literacy rate of Chelapur village was 71.58% compared to 67.68% of Uttar Pradesh.
-In Chelapur Male literacy stands at 81.76% while female literacy rate was 60.00%.
-Yogesh Vikal, one of the village resident is a writer on wiki how and wikipedia and also an Engineer in computer science.
+In Chelapur male literacy stands at 81.76% while female literacy rate was 60.00%.

 There is only one primary school in the village, therefore the parents send their children to nearby towns and cities like Noorpur, Dhampur.

 Culture

 There is an old holy Peepal tree in the village commonly known as 'Dada Devta'.
 Nearby this holy tree a Shiv Temple is also present.
-The people of village are aware of importance of education and send their children to nearby schools in town.